Monday to Friday, 8am to 6pm (for non-household billing enquiries, please contact your retailer).

 We’re carrying out repairs to a collapsed sewer in Percy

 Road.
-Work started in October 2016 and is expected to take several months to
+Work started in October 2016 and is expected to be complete in spring 2017.

 Before repairing the sewer, ground investigation work, involving detailed surveys, is being carried out to find out what’s caused the road to subside.
 While it may appear that no construction activity is taking place on site, don’t worry we‘re working behind the scenes on an engineering